mmatteo-hub/RT1_Assignment1/README.md

 		print("Right a bit...")
 		turn(+vTurn_dir, 0.2) # if the condition is satified the robot turns on the right
 ```
-this function drives the robot to catch the token  by making some corrections during the movement.
+this function drives the robot to catch the token by making, if necessary, some corrections during the movement.
 If the robot is close enough to the token it will grab it, otherwise it will have to move closer.

 The program contains also the `find_silver_token()` defined as: